Printutcarsh/Implementation-of-U-Net-from-scratch-on-Aerial-Image-Dataset/README.md

 <h2 align="center"> Semantic Segmentation </h2>
 <h3 align="center"> Semantic segmentation is the task of classifying each and every pixel in an image into a class. </h3>
 There are various Deep Learning Model Architectures for Semantic Segmentation but here I have demonstrated only 1 architecture and i.e., U-Net.<br>
-I have implemented this using both Keras and PyTorch.
+I have implemented this using both Keras and PyTorch.<br>

+Link to download the Aerial Semantic Segmentation Drone Dataset :- [Click Here](https://www.kaggle.com/bulentsiyah/semantic-drone-dataset)

 ## Tech Used: